codingbyfreddish/Portfolio-Project-2/README.md

 <hr>

 ### Deployment
 * The website was deployed to GitHub pages.
-The steps to deploy are as follows:
+The steps to deploy are as follows (when using [Gitpod](https://www.gitpod.io/)):
     * In the GitHub repository, navigate to the 'Settings' tab.
     * From the source section drop-down menu, select the 'Master Branch'.
     * Once the master branch has been selected, the page provided the link to the completed website.